sthedrick/sql-for-data-analysis-3271025/README.md

 ## Instructions
 This repository has folders for each of the videos in the course.
 Each folder corresponds to a chapter and the sample file mentioned in the videos.

+<B>Remember to get started, you click on the green "Code" button then click the plus + next to codeSpaces</b>

 ## Installing
 To use these exercise files, you must have the following installed: